JFixby/jfixby-public/README.md

 - jfixby-commons-red —
  some general classes required by the jfixby-commons-red-desktop and other Red implementations
 - jfixby-cmns-red-log-mq — Apache ActiveMQ based logger implementation
+- jfixby-cmns-adopted-apache — tools adopted from the Apache Commons
+- jfixby-cmns-adopted-gdx — tools adopted from the libGDX Tools

 #### Utils
 - jfixby-util-p18-api — Patch18 API